apollographql/docs/src/content/basics/resources/graphql-glossary.md

 ## Schema versioning

 Refers to the need to evolve a schema over time.
-As a schema evolves, there is a potential for introducing breaking changes to clients.
-The Apollo CLI assists schema evolution by checking schema changes for breaking changes using Apollo Studio.
-Read more in our article about [schema checks](/graphos/schema-checks/#set-up-schema-checks).
+As a schema evolves, there's the potential to introduce breaking changes to clients.
+Apollo GraphOS assists with schema evolution by checking proposed schema changes for breaking changes.
+[Learn more about schema checks.](/graphos/delivery/schema-checks/)

 ## Subscription